hotosm/hotosm-website/_posts/2012-08-20-preventative-mapping-in-uganda-with-the-red-cross.md

 ---
-title: Preventative Mapping in Uganda with the Red Cross
-date: 2012-08-20 17:00:33 Z
-permalink: updates/2012-08-20_preventative_mapping_in_uganda_with_the_red_cross
 Summary Text: "HOT has teamed up with the American and Ugandan Red Cross to virtually map the cities of <strong>Gulu</strong> and <strong>Lira</strong>.
 These two cities have expanded rapidly in the last twenty years and currently do not have up-to-date